Globski/Install-and_configure/README.md

 ## Description

-**InstallAndConfigure** is a repository designed to streamline installation guides and configuration scripts for various development environments and tools.
+A repository for installation guides and configuration scripts for various development environments and tools.
 Whether you're setting up Node.js, databases, or other essential software, this repository provides clear instructions, code snippets, and scripts to simplify the process. **InstallAndConfigure** aims to be your go-to resource for quickly getting your environment up and running.

 ### Features